Foresight Institute Prize Descriptions and Applications

 The Foresight Distinguished Student Award was established in 1997 and is given to a college undergraduate or graduate student whose work is notable in the field of nanotechnology.
 This award is primarily intended to allow a winning student to attend Foresight Institute's research conference.

-The 2015 Distinguished Student Award.
-The award will be presented at the next Foresight Technical Conference.
+The 2016 Distinguished Student Award.
+The award will be presented at the next Foresight Workshop.

 The Foresight Institute Prize in Communication recognizes outstanding journalistic or other communication endeavors that lead to a better public understanding of molecular nanotechnology and its high social and environmental impact.
 This prize was created to encourage continued responsible coverage of molecular nanotechnology as a means for engaging the public in dialogue leading to improved public policy on this important issue.
 This prize was established in 2000 and was last awarded in 2007.